Death of Elizabeth Shin: Incident

-On April 10, 2000, a student named Andrew Thomas heard a smoke alarm in Elizabeth's dorm room.
+Shortly before 9:00 pm, a student named Andrew Thomas heard a smoke alarm in Elizabeth's dorm room.
 Although the door was locked, Thomas could smell smoke and could hear crying coming from within the room.
 When MIT police broke down the door, they saw Shin "engulfed in flames, flailing on the floor in the middle of her room."
-Sixty-five percent of her body was covered in third-degree burns, and she died several days later.
+Sixty-five percent of her body was covered in third-degree burns, and she died four days later.